anhongalk/Lab-Reports-CSE-15L/lab-report-5-week-10.md

 ![Image](Screen Shot 2022-06-09 at 7.23.11 PM.png)

 The correct output [] is on the left, which is the provided one.
-My output(right) is incorrect since it adds the link to the return.
+My output(right) is incorrect since it adds everything in the parenthesis to the return.

 ![Image](Screen Shot 2022-06-09 at 7.41.58 PM.png)